 To obtain a breakdown of quality factor levels for rejects or foreign material, please ask your huller/sheller to check the appropriate box on the delivery tag.
-Please note that Special Test Requests or "Breakdown Requests" no longer require "green cards."
 It is a best practice to periodically sample representative lots to receive a breakdown analysis to get a better view of how successful your pest management plan has been.
 We recommend one box per lot, or one trailer per orchard for extra analysis.
 By selecting "Rejects," Breakdown Requests will provide you with a percentage breakdown of the overall reject components, listing the type of reject including, Navel Orangeworm, mold, ant damage, PTB, or any other type of reject.
 Selecting "Foreign Material" will give a breakdown of proportions for instance of dirt, rocks, shell, sticks, or other foreign material components.